weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 **Labels are indexed**

-As we have seen earlier, any unstructured fields is indexed that includes the label so we meet this point
+As we have seen earlier, any unstructured fields is indexed that includes the label, so we meet this point:

 ```
 10 - ID